Accidentally Put Detergent In Softener | Laundry Mishap Fixes

 Clothes washed under these conditions often show telltale signs:

-- Dull colors: Residual detergent can dull bright colors by leaving deposits on fibers.
+• Dull colors: Residual detergent can make bright colors look less vibrant by leaving deposits on fibers.

 To restore softness and remove residues: